patternandfind/patternandfind/src/posts/2021-08-08-please-flourish.md

 >***"What can I do to decolonize?
 Well it's not going to be a one answer, it's not going to be a one-day fix.
 However I can give you a few first steps, because if you do your work than we can come back together and collectively do the real work that needs to be done."*** (Sanchez 2019)

-Pattern and Find is, put simply, a place.
-It is a place that K and I are building together, but in a sense, it is a place that has already existed.
+pattern + find is, put simply, a place.
+A digital place that K and I are building together, but in a sense, it is a place that has already existed.
 A place to do this work together.
 Much like the sacred grove in Earthsea.
 A place we go to for healings, answers, adventures, love, magic.
 A slightly dangerous place one could get lost in if one isn't careful!

 I am asking myself to please continue doing this work, coming to this place, and to let it flourish.
 I am asking you to please join us, if you so wish, to flourish in kind.